Pterostylis depauperata

+Description

-DescriptionPterostylis depauperata is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in colonies.
+Pterostylis depauperata is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in colonies.
 Non-flowering plants have a rosette of between three and seven egg-shaped, greyish green leaves lying flat on the ground.
 Each leaf is 10-40 mm long and 5-10 mm wide.
 Flowering plants have a single flower 15-17 mm long and 8-10 mm wide on a flowering stem 80-200 mm high with a few small stem leaves.
 The flowers are white with pale green striations.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal has a thread-like tip 10-13 mm long and lateral sepals are erect, held closely against the galea and have thread-like tips 17-20 mm long.
 The labellum is 8-10 mm long, about 3 mm wide, dark brown and curved, and just protrudes above the sinus.
 Flowering occurs from March to August.